Arch-Network/book/src/basics/building-deploying-interfacing.md

 # Building, deploying and interfacing

-Now that all of the dependencies are installed and we have successfully chosen a [development stack], we can finally discuss program development, including compiling, deploying and interacting with it.
+Now that all of the dependencies are installed and we have successfully started our [development stack], we can finally discuss program development, including compiling, deploying and interacting with it.

 The `arch-cli` comes with a demo dapp called [GraffitiWall]; each message written to the wall contains a timestamp, name and note.